Save up to 25%… Shop Our Birthday Sale Now!

 26. How Has Harvesting Caterpillars With Cordyceps Affected Rural Communities?

-The caterpillar Cordyceps trade has been both a blessing and a curse for the rural communities that inhabit the mountainous alpine grasslands in Asia―where the fungi grow.
+The caterpillar cordyceps trade has been both a blessing and a curse for the rural communities that inhabit the mountainous alpine grasslands in Asia―where the fungi grow.

 On the one hand, the lucrative trade has provided a much-needed income source for these remote communities.